Home

 Cheap Cars to Insure for Older First-Time Drivers

 Even though many people learn to drive as soon as possible, at age 17 or 18, we know that it’s not always possible or required for some people until later in life.
-For that reason, we’ve also compiled a list of ideal first cars for older drivers, who may need space for families and work duties.
+Therefore, we’ve also compiled a list of ideal first cars for older drivers, who may need space for families and work duties.

 The 1.6 diesel version of Skoda’s popular saloon or estate car is a good choice for those looking for low insurance.
 The relatively low power but great safety features mean the insurers don’t deem them a high-risk vehicle.